 What is the best heel-to-drop for Achilles tendonitis?

-A high heel-toe drop (over 7 mm) is best for runners who have issues and pain with their Achilles tendon.
+A high heel-toe drop (over 7 mm) is best for runners with issues and pain with their Achilles tendon.

 All in all, picking the right pair of running shoes is effective for reducing Achilles Tendonitis.
-Therefore, before hitting the market, make sure you know the most important characteristics of the perfect running shoes.
-A running pair of shoes for the Achilles Tendonitis patient is marketed by high heel-to-toe drop, support, stability, and cushioning.
+Therefore, before hitting the market, ensure you know the most important characteristics of the perfect running shoes.
+A running pair of shoes for the Achilles Tendonitis patient is marketed with a high heel-to-toe drop, support, stability, and cushioning.